 The GNU General Public License v3 explicitly permits anyone to use, modify, distribute, and sell GPL-licensed software — the only requirement is that derivative works preserve the same freedoms and make source code available.
 Retromulator's full source code is published at github.com/reales/retromulator.

-Retromulator is an independent project with no affiliation, endorsement, or sponsorship between discoDSP and the dsp56300 team (Gearmulator), or any of the synthesizer and hardware brands featured in the product, including Yamaha, Clavia, Access, Roland, Waldorf, Akai, and Wurlitzer.
+Retromulator is an independent project with no affiliation, endorsement, or sponsorship between discoDSP and the dsp56300 team (Gearmulator), or any of the synthesizer and hardware brands featured in the product, including Yamaha, Clavia, Access, Roland, Waldorf, Akai, Wurlitzer, and Commodore.

 Open Source